alehuo/type-safe-storage/README.md

-# type-safe-local-storage
+# type-safe-storage

 ## Introduction

-This library wraps the browser's localStorage functionality to provide run-time type-checking of the values that are set and get from the localStorage object.
+This library wraps the browser's localStorage and sessionStorage functionality to provide run-time type-checking of the values that are set and get from the sessionStorage and localStorage object.

-This library adds a new parameter to the `setItem()` and `getItem()` functions.
-The user must now pass an `io-ts` codec which is used to validate the data coming from and going to the browser's local storage.
+This library adds a new parameter to the `setItem()` and `getItem()` functions which is used to pass an `io-ts` codec.
+The codec is used to validate the data coming from and going to the browser's local storage.

 ## Installation

 ```
-npm install --save type-safe-local-storage fp-ts@2.9.5 io-ts@2.2.14
+npm install --save type-safe-storage fp-ts@2.9.5 io-ts@2.2.14
 ```

 ## Implemented methods